 Since 1952, Edison Price Lighting has proudly operated a full-scale factory in New York City.
 Far more than an assembly operation, it is a complete metal-working shop.
 We fabricate nearly all our parts -- down to the nuts and bolts -- in-house, guaranteeing quality control, fast turnaround times, and the detailed-oriented skills needed for modifcations.

-Edison Price Lighting is ideally sized to combine computerized machinery with handcrafted techniques.
+Edison Price Lighting combines computerized machinery with handcrafted techniques.

-We are small enough to cross-train a highly-skilled workforce are trained in multiple techniques, including die-making, spinning, wiring, painting, and more.
+Our highly-skilled workforce are trained in multiple techniques, including die-making, spinning, machine operation, wiring, painting, and more.
 Employees flexibly move throughout the factory, depending on the project's needs.

 Manufacturing, R&D, Customer Service -- all in one building.
 Our engineers only need to walk downstairs to check prototypes, our factory employees walk upstairs to confirm designs.

 - See behind-the-scenes photos on Instagram and Facebook.

 - Tour our factory as part of our Light in Action education program.

 - Schedule a time to tour our factory anytime.

 Whenever possible, our operations source local materials, including copper conductors from Pennsylvania, aluminum castings from New Jersey, and paint from Massachusetts.